Cambridgeshire Historic Churches Trust

 Our biggest fund raiser (over £20,000 in 2014) is the national Ride and Stride Day, which in Cambridgeshire we have decided to make “Ride, Drive and Stride”.
 Participants can use cars as well as bicycles, horses, buses or their own two feet to visit as many churches and chapels as they can on the second Saturday in September.
 By getting sponsorship for each church visited, money is raised for the Trust and whatever church or chapel you nominate to receive half the total raised.

-By becoming a member, you can be confident that your subscription goes towards the repair and maintenance of the county’s historic churches for future generations to enjoy, just as we enjoy them today.
+Membership – by becoming a member, you can be confident that your subscription goes towards the repair and maintenance of the county’s historic churches for future generations to enjoy, just as we enjoy them today.
 You also receive two newsletters a year and priority booking for our conference.
 By growing our membership, the Trust can offer more grants and loans and encourage greater appreciation and use of these splendid public places of worship.

 Please join us!